Negative capability: Use of the word 'negative'

-Importance

-The sections below show that negative capability is not the exclusive preserve of poets, but can describe the pre-creative mood of any artist, scientist, or religious person.
-Negative capability is important as an explanation of how periods of indolence give rise to periods of creativity.

-Competition (varieties of prepoetry)
+Prepoetry

-Negative capability needs to be understood as just one of a number of moods that may compete in the poet's mind before the poem arrives—i.e. during the phase that may be called prepoetry, after the musical form of the same name which delights in 'uncertainties, mysteries, [and] doubts'.
-The only valid way to approach this subject is through the words of poets themselves, e.g.:
+Negative capability could also be understood as just one of a number of moods competing in the poet's mind before a poem arrives, i.e. during the phase that may be called "prepoetry", after the musical form of the same name which delights in 'uncertainties, mysteries, [and] doubts'.
+At one point Coleridge thought of the poet as Truth's Ventriloquist.

+One way to approach the subject could be through the words of poets themselves, e.g.:

-Emotion recollected in tranquility and wise passivity (e.g. Wordswoth)The systematic derangement of the senses (e.g. Rimbaud).Automatic writing and thought transference (e.g. Yeats).Frenzy (e.g. Shakespeare).
+"Emotion recollected in tranquility" and "wise passivity" (e.g. Wordsworth), "the systematic derangement of the senses" (e.g. Rimbaud), "Automatic writing and thought transference" (e.g. Yeats), and "Frenzy" (e.g. Shakespeare).